findmytd/markievicz/README.md

 ## Notes

 Images of TD’s and Senators, unless otherwise stated, are courtesy of the Houses of the Oireachtas and are licensed under the [Oireachtas (Open Data) PSI Licence](https://data.oireachtas.ie/ie/oireachtas/corporate/governanceAndReform/2016/2016-03-27_oireachtas-psi-licence-open-data_en.pdf).
-For licensing simplicity, we only use pictures of TD's/Senators from the Houses of the Oireachtas.
+For licensing simplicity and style continuity, we only use pictures of TD's/Senators from the Houses of the Oireachtas.
 Pull requests with images from another source **will not** be accepted.

 Flags are courtesy of [JoyPixels](https://joypixels.com).